tahoe-lafs/tahoe-lafs/docs/configuration.rst

 ``web.port = (strports string, optional)``

-    This controls where the node's webserver should listen, providing filesystem access and node status as defined in `webapi.rst
-    <frontends/webapi.rst>`_.
-This file contains a Twisted "strports"
-    specification such as "``3456``" or "``tcp:3456:interface=127.0.0.1``".
+    This controls where the node's webserver should listen, providing filesystem access and node status as defined in `<frontends/webapi.rst>`_.
+This file contains a Twisted "strports" specification such as "``3456``" or "``tcp:3456:interface=127.0.0.1``".
     The "``tahoe create-node``" or "``tahoe create-client``" commands set the ``web.port`` to "``tcp:3456:interface=127.0.0.1``" by default; this is